deleeuwblue/liberty-mqoncloud-resource-adapter/README.md

 # liberty-mqoncloud-resource-adapter
 Testing IBM Liberty with MQ Resource Adapter, using MQ on Cloud

-This is a tutorial to install and configure IBM Liberty, with the IBM MQ Resource Adapter and test using an Installation Verification Test, unsing IBM MQ on Cloud.
+This is a tutorial to install and configure IBM Liberty with the IBM MQ Resource Adapter, and test a JMS application using an Installation Verification Test, using IBM MQ on Cloud.

 ## Download & Extract IBM Liberty